 What should I look for in auto loan refinancing?

-Every lender offers different terms and has loans with different features, so don’t let a low potential APR dazzle you.
+Every lender offers different terms and features, so don’t let a low potential APR dazzle you.
 Take your time and compare everything that goes into borrowing, including the lender’s legitimacy and the fees it charges.

-- Loan amount.
+Loan amount.
 Make sure that the lender you choose offers enough money to cover your current loan amount.
-Otherwise, you could be paying more in interest and still having to pay for some refinancing fees out-of-pocket.
+Otherwise, you could end up paying more in interest on top of out-of-pocket refinancing fees.

-- Fees.
-Ask about the fees a potential lender will charge you — including prepayment penalties, monthly maintenance fees, origination fees — to see if refinancing is worth it.
+Fees.
+Ask about the fees a potential lender will charge you — including prepayment penalties, monthly maintenance fees and origination fees — to see if refinancing is worth it.

-- Repayment flexibility.
-If you’re currently struggling to meet your repayments, find out how flexible a potential lender is with changing payment dates, automatic payments and late fees.
+Repayment flexibility.
+If you’re currently struggling to meet your repayments, ask a potential lender how flexible it is with changing payment dates, automatic payments and late fees.